psychoinformatics-de/knowledge-base/kbi/0008/index.rst

 This knowledge base item describes how to remove the annex from a DataLad dataset and propagate that change to siblings

-DataLad version used: this knowledge base item was created based on DataLad version 0.18.3

 A few words of caution
 ......................